Sara Gregory

-Sara Lloyd-Gregory (born 19 August 1986), also billed as Sara Gregory, is a Welsh actress.
+Sara Lloyd-Gregory (born 19 August 1986), also billed as Sara Gregory, is a British actress from Ammanford, Wales.
 She is known for her leading role in the S4C drama series Alys and appearing in the Sky1 series Thorne: Sleepyhead.

 Early life

 Sara Gregory was born in Ammanford in 1986 to Yvonne (née Lloyd) and Adrian Gregory.
 She attended Maes yr Yrfa School in Cross Hands and had studied ballet from the age of three.
 She was intent on becoming a dancer until the age of 16, when she developed an interest in acting.
 Following her high school graduation, she went on to study at Gorseinon College in Swansea for a brief time, although her ambition to perform would prevail.
 She enrolled at the Royal Welsh College of Music & Drama, a conservatoire in Cardiff, from which she never graduated.
 She opted instead to pursue a career on screen, a decision which proved successful due to her affiliation with the Mark Jermin Stage School and his agency.